Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group8__dchitalia_dlam_aramos/Next_Generation_Sequencing.md

 ![](./img/tools2.JPG)

 - Minia is a short-read assembler that is capable of assembling the human genome on a desktop computer in a day.
 Minia is based on a de Bruin graph.
-Assembly is performed using graph simplifications that are inspired by the SPADES assembler.
+Assembly is performed using graph simplifications that are inspired by the SPAdes assembler.
 - Sickle is a trimming tool for fastq files.
 It uses sliding windows and quality and length thresholds to determine and trim low quality bases.
-- SSPACE is a used for scaffolding contigs using paired-end reads.
+- SSPACE is used for scaffolding contigs using paired-end reads.
 SSPACE has the feature of extending contigs using reads that are unmappable in the assembly step.

 ## Applications
 1. Sequencing and construction of a new genome or transcriptome (De Novo Sequencing)
 2. DNA/RNA Protein Interactions (ChIP Sequencing)
-3. Metagenomics: study of environmental samples where multiple microbial genomes are analyzed at the same time
+3. Metagenomics: the study of environmental samples where multiple microbial genomes are analyzed at the same time
 4. Resequencing: used to determine the genomic variations of a sample in relation to a common reference sequence
-5. Transcriptome Sequencing: Profiling, discovery and analysis of the entire transcript- especially useful for RNA sequencing
+5. Transcriptome Sequencing: Profiling, discovery, and analysis of the entire transcript- especially useful for RNA sequencing

 ## Citations